Th3-Beast/Th3-Beast/README.md

 me.say_hi()
 ```

-- 🌱 Currently learning: Python fundamentals, Git, and how not to push to main
+- 🌱 Currently learning: Python fundamentals, Git, Vibe Coding and how not to push to main
-- 🎯 2026 Goals: Contribute to open source, build real-world projects, finally understand decorators
+- 🎯 2026 Goals: Contribute to open source, build real-world projects, finally understand the hype around Vibe Coding
 - 💼 Open to: Entry-level opportunities, internships, collaborations, and mentorship
-- ⚡ Fun fact: I debug with confidence (even when I have no idea what I'm doing)
+- ⚡ Fun fact: I debug with confidence (even when I have no idea what I'm doing 😎)

 ---